PabloRuizCuevas/pep-323/gcopy/custom_generator.md

   - in the implementation every call to eval/exec made has tried to ensure the targeted scope is correct to be precise for the calls purpose otherwise there will be unbound local errors in some cases.

   - on ```BaseGenerator.__init__()``` the locals are still the same pointers in the original frame and thus instantiating a i.e. ```Generator``` or ```AsyncGenerator``` type will create pointers essentially.
 To avoid this, deepcopy the generator after instantiation.

+  - f-strings are unpacked.
+We could check if they need to be unpacked however it's likely about the same or worse than being unpacked without checking.